 Starting a farm was not what we had pictured when we first got married.
 When I was a stay at home mom, I was looking for a way to bring something more to our family life.
 I purchased my first set of Angora rabbits.
 Following them came several chickens and one duck.
 And as any person who likes chickens can tell you, it all exploded from there.
 That all started in 2012.

 For a while, we had Southdown Babydoll Sheep.
-They were very sweet and gentle but did not fit our lifestyle.
-At Christmas time in 2014, I acquired my first Oberhasli Goat (Sharna) who was expecting in the early spring.
-We were given two beautiful does from her but sadly she passed away a few days after giving birth.
+They were lovely and gentle but did not fit our lifestyle.
+At Christmas time in 2014, I acquired my first Oberhasli Goat (Sharna), who was expecting in the early spring.
+We were given two beautiful does from her, but sadly, she passed away a few days after giving birth.
 Her babies are a handful and are always looking in your pockets for food.
 We have since added to our herd and have Nigerian Dwarfs.
-The goat farm is growing and is a fun enjoyment for me as they each have their own unique personality.
+The goat farm was growing and fun for me as they each had their own unique personality.
 Sadly, we are no longer doing the goats at this time.